 The lender he chose looked at his gross income and felt confident that he could afford monthly repayments of around $1600 a month.

 This allows Jafar to borrow $350,000 at an interest rate of 2.5% for 30 years.
 He qualifies for a stamp duty exemption, because he's a first home buyer.

 Comparing mortgages for casual workers

 - Features.
 Check the list of features being offered and try to find the ones that will be most beneficial to you.
-Things to look for would be an offset account at 100%, redraw facilities and flexible repayment options.
+Things to look for might be a 100% offset account, redraw facilities and flexible repayment options.

 Pros and cons of a home loan for a casual worker

 - Availability.
-Home loans are available for all types of casual workers, including those with fluctuating hours, permanent positions, freelancers, casual nurses and teachers.
+Home loans are available for all types of casual workers, including those with fluctuating hours, freelancers, contracts and locum positions.
 As long as your income is taxed and you can show proof, then a low doc loan could be suitable.